Andrea Sorrentino: Career

 In September 2021, he teamed up with Jeff Lemire to create Primordial, a 6 issue Sci Fi Cold War thriller miniseries for Image Comics.
 The series concluded in February 2022.

 From October to December 2021.he worked on Batman: The Imposter for DC Comics with Mattison Tomlin. the series was a 3 issue limited series.

+In 2024, Sorrentino was accused of using AI-generated images for comics such as Batman (contrary to DC Comics policy), which he denied doing.

+In 2025 he has been announced as the artist of the limited comic series Blood Type, along with writer Corinna Bechko and colorist Dave Stewart as part of the Oni Press 'Summer of Fear' initiative.